What’s more important for B2B businesses: brand building or lead generation?

 There are many excellent reasons why businesses should add blogging to their marketing mix.
 But in the end, what you really want from any marketing channel is leads, right?

-Now we’re going to caveat this post by saying something really important: content marketing is about the long game.
+Now I’m going to caveat this post by saying something really important: content marketing is about the long game.
 If you try it out for a month and compare it to, say, paid advertising, that’s a bit of an unfair match.

 However, just because blogging leans slightly more towards the brand building side of marketing than the pure growth marketing side, that doesn’t mean it can’t generate leads.
 If you’re strategic about it.